squaresLab/GenProgScripts/README.md

 # GenProgScripts
 The purpose of this repo is to allow user to run GenProg in the Defects4J bugs

+## Preconditions:

+* The variable D4J_HOME should be directed to the folder where defects4j is installed.
+* The variable GP4J_HOME should be directed to the folder where genprog4java is installed.
+* The variable DAIKONDIR should be directed to the folder where daikon is installed.

 # Instructions:

 Use runGenProgForBugExperimental.sh